unterstein/dcos-galera/README.md

 This implementation based on the [official docker-mariadb image](https://github.com/docker-library/mariadb/tree/master/10.1.20) from [docker hub](https://hub.docker.com/r/library/mariadb/tags/) and has only few adaptions to add service discovery within the DC/OS cluster using DNS and the decision making which of the initial nodes is the initializing node.

 ### Networking
 The MariaDB Galera Cluster is running inside an overlay network, where each container will receive an own IP address and exposes all ports within this overlay network.
-This overlay network and the resulting IP addresses are only available within the DC/OS cluster
+This overlay network and the resulting IP addresses are only available within the DC/OS cluster.
+[More about DC/OS networking](https://docs.mesosphere.com/1.8/usage/service-discovery/dns-overview/)

 ### Adaptions
 The main part of the adaptions to run the official docker-mariadb image on top of DC/OS are related to service discovery, see the [entrypoint of the mariadb cluster image](https://github.com/unterstein/dcos-galera/blob/master/image/dcos-galera.sh).